July 31, 2025

 Table of Contents

-Oracle NetSuite is an umbrella of software that businesses use to track financials, host their e-commerce stores, digitize their Custom Relationship Management (CRM) capabilities, and manage their inventory needs.
 There are a variety of solutions that exist under the NetSuite banner, including a CRM, HR solution, ERP, and analytics engine.
-Like Microsoft, Oracle sells various components of NetSuite under a license, so you can easily combine multiple NetSuite solutions together — but it will cost you capital each month.
+Like Microsoft, Oracle sells the components of NetSuite under a license, so you can easily combine multiple solutions to suit your needs.

-You can plug in solutions like StockIQ to add additional capabilities like automated inventory parameter calculations (e.g., safety stock, inventory forecasts, replenishment, etc.) based on a convergence of real-time and historical data (as well as physical receipt and order inputs).
+For example, when you plug in StockIQ, you gain additional capabilities like automated inventory parameter calculations (e.g., safety stock, inventory forecasts, seasonal demand forecasts, replenishment, etc.) based on a convergence of real-time and historical data (as well as physical receipt and order inputs).

 1. Inventory Replenishment

-The UI for replenishment is relatively straight-forward.
+The UI for NetSuite’s inventory replenishment is relatively user-friendly.
 You can choose a location (for multi-site facilities), sort by vendors, and create reorder points and time-phased item purchases directly from the interface.
-It’s straight-forward, no-nonsense, and relatively bare-bones — which we think is generally appropriate for this type of solution.
+It’s straightforward, no-nonsense, and relatively bare-bones, which we think is appropriate for this type of solution.

 How StockIQ Enhances NetSuite’s Inventory Replenishment

-• Automatic order generation: StockIQ generates an entire schedule (across every item, location, sublocation, and bin) for your entire day — every day.
-That way, when the day-to-order comes, you can instantly order the right stock at the right time and place.
+• Automatic order generation: StockIQ saves you time and helps keep things organized by generating a schedule (across every item, location, sublocation, and bin) for your entire day — every day.
+Then, when the day-to-order comes, you can instantly order the right stock at the right time and place.

-• Supplier minimums: Using our deep learning intelligence, StockIQ can automatically handle supplier MOQs at the group, item, and product-line level.
+• Supplier minimums: Using our deep learning intelligence, StockIQ can automatically handle elements of supplier operations, like MOQs at the group, item, and product-line level.

-• Order targeting: StockIQ’s Order Wizard helps you meet order targets and agreements by tracking targets across weight, MOQs, pricebreaks, containers, and more.
-We make order targeting easy and automatic.
+• Order targeting: StockIQ’s Order Wizard makes order targeting easy and automatic.
+How?
+You can easily meet order targets and agreements by tracking targets across weight, MOQs, pricebreaks, containers, and more.

 • Container loading: In addition to inventory, StockIQ helps you track containers and shipping parameters to ensure that every truck has the right products at the right time.

-• Transfer allocation: Sometimes, demand beats the forecast.
+• Transfer allocation: Sometimes, customers beat your demand forecasts.
 It happens.
-World-class AI isn’t perfect, so our transfer allocation solution can help you get the right products to the right people during peak demand.
-You need to send your products to the right customers first.
-Otherwise, all of your customers end up disappointed, annoyed, and rejected.
+Our transfer allocation solution can help you get the right products to the right people – even during peak demand.

 • Real-world schedule adjustments: The real-world isn’t always perfect.
 Order cycle intervals, holidays, and supplier delivery hiccups can all throw your inventory requirements off.
 We help you adjust.
 Our solution leverages special smoothing logic to ensure that you can handle every real-world wrench with purpose and agility.